routegy/routegy-docs/app/docs/reference/patterns.md

 ## Multiple checkboxes

-To render a group of checkboxes, set type to `checkboxes` and define a list of checbox values and labels using `items` property.
+To render a group of checkboxes, set the type to `checkboxes` and define a list of checbox values and labels using the `items` property.

 ```yaml
 checkboxes: